-In today’s dating environment, full of websites and apps that can connect people who live anywhere from next door to thousands of miles apart, the idea of a long-distance relationship isn’t that far-fetched.
+In today’s dating environment, full of websites and apps that can connect people who live anywhere from next door to thousands of miles apart, the idea of a long-distance relationship isn’t that far-fetched and yet it can be challenging if you don’t have the proper tools in hand.
 Learn how to save a long-distance relationship from falling apart.

 Since this article is a little long, I’ve provided you links so you can skip to the parts you want to read if you don’t have time to read the whole thing now.

 FREE POST CARD SET!

 Enter your information below to receive a FREE set of printable post cards to send your guy!
 The set comes with twelve different postcards ready to print, cut, write on and send!

 What is a Long-Distance Relationship?

 I suppose before we start talking about how to have a successful long-distance relationship (LDR), we should get on the same page about what one is.

 A long-distance relationship is most often defined as a relationship between two people who live more than 125 miles apart.
 This means your man probably lives a little more than a two-hour drive from you, at the very least.

 Your distance could be temporary, such as when one or both of you are in the military and are away for a while, or even if one or both of you are in college in different cities.
 It could also have a more permanent feel.